 Statistical analyses were carried out using the computer program Statistics version 14.0 and R version 4.0.3.
 To statistically evaluate the degree of correspondence between the MNSI and NCS (gold standard) scores, summed values obtained from MNSI parts A and B at both time points, the summed NCS and NCS presented in dichotomous form were used (vide Methodology, NCS).
 The basis for the estimation of the minimum sample size was the analysis of the reliability of the test with Cronbach’s alpha coefficient[19].
 The basis for its estimation was the following accepted assumptions: Minimum acceptable Cronbach’s alpha (H0) = 0.64, expected Cronbach’s alpha (H1) = 0.77, significance level (α) = 0.05; power (1 – β) = 0.8, number of items (k) = 15-20.
 Based on the accepted assumptions and literature information, the minimum sample size was set at 80.

 The continuous data were expressed as means with minimum-maximum values and standard deviations.
 The qualitative data were expressed as percentages.
 Reliability was measured by Cronbach’s alpha using Kuder-Richardson Formula 20 (KR-20) coefficient.
-The consistency values for KR-20 are considered enough when 0.6-0.7; good when 0.7-0.8, and very good when > 0.8.
-KR-20 values over 0.6 indicate that items have integrity and the test is homogenous[20-22].
+The consistency values for KR-20 were considered enough when 0.6-0.7; good when 0.7-0.8, and very good when > 0.8.
+KR-20 values over 0.6 indicated that items had integrity and the test was homogenous[20-22].
 Also, the split-half reliability, the Gottman split-half and the correlation between the first and second half were assessed.
 Intraclass correlation coefficient (ICC) values for consistency (ICC consistency) and agreement (ICC agreement) were calculated for a two-way random effects model to evaluate the stability[20].
-An ICC above 0.60 is considered a good fit[21].
+An ICC above 0.60 was considered a good fit[21].

-To evaluate the statistical significance of the correlation between the summary results obtained using the compared tools (MNSI vs NCS) we used a simple linear correlation, multinomial regression, and a Bland-Altman plot to evaluate the agreement between the two different instruments.
+To evaluate the statistical significance of the correlation between the summary results obtained using the compared tools (MNSI vs NCS), we used a simple linear correlation, multinomial regression, and a Bland-Altman plot to evaluate the agreement between the two different instruments.
 The next step was to assess the correlation between the results of the NCS (expressed on a dichotomous scale) and the sum values obtained from parts A and B of the MNSI at the two time points.
 For this purpose, a multinomial logistic regression model was used.
 The area under the receiver-operating characteristic (ROC) curves were estimated to measure the discriminatory power of the test.
-The area under the ROC curve (AUC) represents the performance of a test in predicting the outcome.
+The area under the ROC curve (AUC) represented the performance of a test in predicting the outcome.

 RESULTS